 Let me guide you through the recipe with this step-by-step VIDEO.

-- for this recipe, you can use ravioli, tortellini or even short shaped pasta
+- For this recipe, you can use ravioli, tortellini or even short shaped pasta.

-- you can use any of your favorite ravioli, like 4-cheese, spinach, meat, butternut squash, mushrooms…
+- You can use any of your favorite ravioli, like 4-cheese, spinach, meat, butternut squash, mushrooms…

-- as for the cream, in this recipe we use 20% fat cream, but you can also use half-and-half
+- As for the cream, in this recipe we use 20% fat cream, but you can also use half-and-half.

-- swap white wine for chicken broth
+- Swap white wine for chicken broth.

-- add some pancetta or bacon
+- Top with some crunchy pancetta or bacon.

-- serve as dinner with a big side salad for 2 or as a starter for 4
+- Serve as dinner with a big side salad for 2 or as a starter for 4.

-- and if you never made homemade ravioli before, but are dying to try it, here a few of my favorite recipes for RAVIOLI
+- And if you never made homemade ravioli before, but are dying to try it, here a few of my favorite recipes for RAVIOLI.

 More 15-minute recipes, please!